Fashion doll: Tressy

 American Character Doll Company released their "Tressy" fashion doll in 1963 to compete with Barbie.
 Tressy was first sold as an 11½" fashion doll, and, after being acquired by the Ideal Toy Company, by the late 60s was sold as a larger pre-teen doll.
 Tressy featured a long swatch of hair that could be pulled out of the top of the doll's head by pushing a button on the doll's midriff; that mechanism allowed children the ability to comb the hair in a variety of styles.
 In the late 1960s and early 1970s Ideal released several other large fashion dolls with hair with adjustable length.

-The Crissy Doll and friends are 16" and Velvet Doll and friends are 18".
+The Crissy Doll and friends along with the Velvet Doll and friends are 18".
 British designer Mary Quant's Daisy doll from 1973 had a large selection of contemporary 70s fashion designed by Quant.

 Fulla doll

 Fulla is marketed to children of Islamic and Middle-Eastern countries as an alternative to Barbie.
 The concept of her evolved around 1999, and she hit stores in late 2003.